nathanhwyoung/zip-code_angular/README.md

 ## Setup

-_Clone and open index.html in your browser._
+_Clone and start MAMP server from inside root folder._
+_Navigate to localhost:8888 inside of browser._

 ## Technologies Used